thanujkumar/docker-hub/pluralsight_jenkins/meta-build/readme.md

-Installing docker with-in jenkins container
+Installing docker with-in jenkins container and running as docker daemon

-Look at Dockerfile how https://get.docker.com is used to install docker into jenkins
+Look at Dockerfile how https://get.docker.com is used to install docker

   ```
  > docker build -t thanujtk/jenkins:lts-jdk11-v1 - < Dockerfile